konfiger/konfiger-jvm/docs/index.md

 | public void setCommentPrefix(String commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
 Comment in KonfigerStream is relative to the key value entry and not relative to a line.he key value entry and not relative to a line.
 | public void setContinuationChar(char continuationChar) | Set the character that indicates to the stream to continue reading for the entry value on the next line.
 The follwoing line leading spaces is trimmed.
 The default is `\`
 | public char getContinuationChar() | Get the continuation character used in the stream.
+| public void errorTolerance(boolean errTolerance)           | Enable or disable the error tolerancy property of the konfiger, if enabled no exception will be throw even when it suppose to there for it a bad idea but useful in a fail safe environment.
+| public boolean isErrorTolerant() | Check if the konfiger object errTolerance is set to true.

 ### Konfiger